-- A. The Board of Directors encourages the participation by NHEC, the President/CEO, and the employees, in economic development activities that are primarily intended to address energy costs, new energy technologies and regulatory issues and help create, and maintain employment opportunities within the State. - B. NHEC shall coordinate its economic development activities with its industrial and commercial members, its power suppliers, and with the state, regional, municipal, and local development groups in an effort to efficiently pursue development opportunities. - C. NHEC shall participate in economic development by offering general developmental assistance, energy efficiency assistance and/or economic development energy rates.
-NHEC's financial capabilities with respect to these activities are limited and such support shall not cause higher bills for existing members. - D. NHEC will promote and support business retention and expansion by providing commercial members with technical and developmental assistance, particularly as related to energy efficiency. - E. The President/CEO and other interested employees are encouraged to join in and participate in economic development organizations. - F. NHEC may participate in and contribute to state, regional, municipal, and local economic development or business attraction marketing.
+- A. The Board of Directors, the President/CEO, and NHEC employees, are encouraged to participate in economic development activities that are primarily intended to address energy costs, new energy technologies and regulatory issues and help create, and maintain employment opportunities within NHEC's service area and the State. - B. NHEC shall coordinate its economic development activities with its industrial and commercial members, its power suppliers, and with the state, regional, municipal, and local development groups in an effort to efficiently pursue development opportunities. - C. NHEC shall participate in economic development by offering general developmental assistance, grant-seeking assistance, energy efficiency assistance and/or economic development energy rates.
+Such support shall not cause higher bills for existing members. - D. NHEC will promote and support business retention and expansion by providing commercial members with technical and developmental assistance, particularly as related to energy efficiency. - E. The President/CEO and other interested employees are encouraged to join in and participate in economic development organizations. - F. NHEC may participate in and contribute to state, regional, municipal, and local economic development or business attraction marketing.
 The Board of Directors may appoint directors as Representatives to specific organizations to be reviewed annually. - G. The President/CEO or a designee is responsible for investigating and responding to requests for developmental assistance from existing and prospective loads.
 The President/CEO or a designee will report to the Board of Directors on a regular and timely basis regarding all economic development projects and activities undertaken by NHEC.